amrdraz/java-code-runner/Readme.md

-This is a module for runinng Java from String inside a node server
+This is a module for runinng Java from String inside a node server built for another project called kodr

 to run tests